ENERGY MANAGEMENT CONSULTANTS NUS CONSULTING

 Alpiq Hydro is a fully-owned subsidiary of Alpiq Holding Ltd. The company uses the waters of the River Aare between Lake Bienne and Aarau and is responsible for the operation, maintenance and expansion of the three hydroelectric stations at Flumenthal, Ruppoldingen and Gösgen.

-How much solar power will Armenia have in 2024?
+How much solar power will be installed in 2024?